derdoktor667/ESP32_FC/README.md

 For a more user-friendly interaction, a web application is provided in the `webapp/` directory.
 This application utilizes the Web Serial API to connect directly to your ESP32 from a web browser, allowing you to send CLI commands, view serial output, and dynamically configure settings.

 ### Key WebApp Features:
-*   **Modern UI/UX:** Features a modern, clean, and dark design for an intuitive and aesthetically pleasing user experience.
+*   **Modern UI/UX:** Features a modern, clean, and dark design with a refreshed blue accent color for an intuitive and aesthetically pleasing user experience.
+*   **Responsive Layout:** Utilizes CSS Grid for a flexible and responsive layout, ensuring optimal viewing across various screen sizes.
-*   **3D Quadcopter Model:** Displays a dynamically generated 3D quadcopter model using Three.js primitives, providing live visualization of the flight controller's attitude (roll, pitch, yaw).
+*   **Always-Visible 3D Quadcopter Model:** Displays a dynamically generated 3D quadcopter model using Three.js primitives, providing live visualization of the flight controller's attitude (roll, pitch, yaw).
+The model is now significantly more realistic, featuring refined body, arms, motors, propellers, and landing gear, along with a clear orientation marker.
+*   **Dedicated Console Tab:** Serial output and CLI command input are now organized within a dedicated "Console" tab for improved usability.
+*   **Dynamic Settings with Save All:** Automatically fetches and renders all current settings from the ESP32 upon connection.
+A new "Save All Settings" button allows for convenient bulk saving of configuration changes.
 *   **IMU Calibration Button:** A dedicated button to initiate IMU calibration and instantly reset the 3D model's orientation.
-*   **Connection Dialog**: Presents a clear connection screen initially, switching to the main interface upon successful serial connection.
-*   **Robust Serial Handling**: Implemented with `AbortController` for reliable connection and disconnection.
+*   **Robust Serial Handling:** Implemented with `AbortController` for reliable connection and disconnection.
-*   **Dynamic Settings**: Automatically fetches and renders all current settings from the ESP32 upon connection, allowing for easy modification.
+*   **Streamlined Interface:** The "Logging" category has been removed for a cleaner and more focused settings interface.

 ### How to Use the WebApp